Irrelon/jquery-lang-js/README.md

 This jQuery plugin allows you to create multiple language versions of your content by supplying phrase translations from a default language such as English to other languages.

+## Example
+Load http://www.orbzu.com and click the flag top-left of the screen.
+Select a different language to see the page change languages automatically.

 # Changelog
 2014-02-02 - Version 2.3
 * Fixed bug when switching from non-default language to other non-default language